Malyue/jdsd/README.md

 First,you should have sth knowledge about Packet capture,using tool like Fiddler，Charles to get the miniprog's key.:closed_book:

-Then you should set you key and email into file ==main.go==.(userInfos):key:
+Then you should set you key and email into file `main.go`.(userInfos):key:

-If you need the program to send the success or failure email for your mailbox,you should put your mailbox in the variable ==emailInfo==
+If you need the program to send the success or failure email for your mailbox,you should put your mailbox in the variable `emailInfo`

-in ==main.go==.:email:
+in `main.go`.:email:

-Then if you set all the config in the program,and you can execute ==go build main.go== to start the program.
+Then if you set all the config in the program,and you can execute `go build main.go` to start the program.

 :link:Email setting reference:https://cloud.tencent.com/developer/article/2177098